bartvanhoey/AbpUserVerificationByEmail/README.md

         return NotFound($"Unable to load user with email '{email}'.");
       }

-      // TODO Set to false if you no longer want to display the Account/ConfirmEmail page DisplayConfirmAccountLink = true;
+      // TODO Set to true if you want to display the Account/ConfirmEmail page DisplayConfirmAccountLink = false;
       if (DisplayConfirmAccountLink)
       {
         var userId = await _userManager.GetUserIdAsync(user);